-(8) Each member of the Committee shall be entitled to such travelling allowances as the Minister may determine.

-(9) The Committee shall cause to be kept minutes of its proceedings in such manner and form as the Minister may direct or approve.
+- (8) Each member of the Committee shall be entitled to such remuneration for his services and allowances as the Minister may determine. - (9) The Committee shall cause to be kept minutes of its proceedings in such manner and form as the Minister may direct or approve.